lxvxl/load-balance/README.md

 ```

-Do this to build a docker for the first time.(Once this is built, one can use the code in 2.Run to enter this docker)
+Do this to build a docker for the first time.
 ```shell
 docker run -it --name caver-sim -v $(pwd):/root caver-sim:version1
 ```
 #### 2. Run
 Enter the docker
 ```shell
 docker start caver-sim
 docker exec -it caver-sim /bin/bash
 ```
-Run the script:
+Run the script in the docker:
 ```shell
 cd ns-3.19;
 ./autorun.sh